Black and White Photography- Top 10 tips and techniques

 I built my first darkroom when I was 13.
 For my first several years of photography I shot, processed and printed almost all black and white.
 When photography became my full time profession in 1985 I shot more color than black and white.
 I started using the first digital cameras in 1987.
 However, now more than 30 years after my start in photography, black and white remains a passion.
 It’s impossible to impart all the techniques and tips I’ve learned but here are a few favorite and important ones for black and white photography.
 Some apply only to digital capture but most apply to film too.

 - Shoot raw Except for compact point and shoot cameras, most digital cameras allow you to capture raw images.
 This gives you the widest range of tones and colors possible.
-It also requires some post processing but if you want the best image possible, use raw capture.
+It also requires post-capture processing but if you want the best image possible, use raw capture.
 When you shoot in raw you will also be shooting in color (see tip #3).
 This may not immediately make sense but most software uses the original color information while you’re optimizing your black and white image.
-For example, if I’m using Topaz B&W Effects, I can lower the blue values (Color Sensitivity sliders) in a black and white landscape which has the effect of darkening the grays of the sky.
+For example, I can lower the blue values in a black and white landscape which has the effect of darkening the grays of the sky.
 Likewise I can brighten the gray tone of leaves on a tree by increasing the green values.

 - If your camera isn’t capable of being set for RAW, shoot in color for the reasons just cited.

 - Shoot with the intention of creating black and white images.
 The best black and white images are generally those intended to be that way from the beginning.
 If you’re not an old hand at black and white photography then it’s important to train yourself to think and visualize in black in white and shoot specifically with that in mind.
 Of course you can discover an image that looks great as a monochrome after the fact but your rate of successful black and white images will be much higher with that intention behind them.